Building Fan Loyalty

 Perhaps its time to re-evaluate the meaning of fandom and look more closely at how technology can play an increasingly important role beyond the 90 minutes.

-There is a lack of profitable technology solutions to help clubs influence change in this way but Fame Media Tech and the n-gage.io platform aim to address this.
+There is a lack of profitable technology solutions to help clubs influence change in this way but the n-gage.io audience engagement platform aims to address this.

-By combining storytelling with innovation in digital media and mobile technology we aim to bring to market a long-term profitable solution that will help clubs to positively influence fan loyalty and increase fan lifetime value at all levels of the game regardless of on-pitch performance.
+By combining storytelling with innovation in digital media and mobile technology we're able to bring to market a long-term profitable solution that will help clubs to positively influence fan loyalty and increase fan lifetime value at all levels of the game regardless of on-pitch performance.

-The football experience feature set, powered by the n-gage.io platform, creates unique opportunities for positive fan engagement to help build loyalty both at the stadium and at home.
+The n-gage.io platform features create unique opportunities for positive fan engagement to help build loyalty both at the stadium and at home.

 Image courtesy of Unsplash